Graptopetalum amethystinum (Rose) E.Walther

 Lavender Pebbles, Jewel Leaf Plant

-Graptopetalum amethystinum is a rare succulent that looks more like moon rocks than a plant.
-It has fleshy, rounded leaves in lovely shades of lavender, pink and green.
-Leaves have a powdery coating that adds to the eerie, moon rock look.
-Rosettes are up to 6 inches (15 cm) in diameter.
+Graptopetalum amethystinum is an unusual succulent that forms rosettes of fleshy, rounded leaves in lovely shades of lavender, pink and green.
+The leaves are covered in a powdery coating.
+Rosettes grow up to 6 inches (15 cm) in diameter.
 If grown in a hanging planter, the plant will spill over the edges up to 18 inches (45 cm).
-Flowers are star-shaped, whitish-yellow to pale yellow cross-banded with dark red.
+Flowers are star-shaped, whitish-yellow to pale yellow, and cross-banded with dark red.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).